bright-science/CO7217/partI/twitter_exercise/readme.md

 The [codebase](./), implementing the skeleton of the web app, facilitated to do the exercise is built atop the [Spring MVC](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#spring-web) framework using Groovy for implementing the logic and the views are implemented using [JavaServer Pages](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#mvc-view-jsp).

-This codebase provided for this exercise is going to be very similar to the one provided for doing the [miniproject](https://github.com/uol-inf/CO7X17-17-18/blob/master/partI/miniproject1.md).
+The codebase provided for this exercise is going to be very similar to the one provided for doing the [miniproject](https://github.com/uol-inf/CO7X17-17-18/blob/master/partI/miniproject1.md).

 ## Programming exercises